Atheism vs Theism – Design argument for God

 In Japanese, it’s called Mushin, ‘no mind’, or no conscious mind.
 The mastery of a skill is to let go of thoughts and plans; they’re hindrances.
 Behaviour is not designed but unfolds moment by moment, adapting to circumstances.

-Trial and error is not design
+Trial, error and iteration is not design

 Thomas Edison said once.
 “I have not failed.
 I’ve just found 10,000 ways that won’t work.”